Sweden men's national handball team

 The Sweden men's national handball team (Sveriges herrlandslag i handboll) is Sweden's national team in men's handball and is controlled by the Swedish Handball Association.
 Its most successful periods were under coaches Curt Wadmark (1948–1967) and Bengt Johansson (1988–2004).
-The team under Bengt Johansson, nicknamed Bengan Boys in Sweden, is regarded as one of the finest national teams in the history of the sport with players like Tomas Svensson, Staffan Olsson, Magnus Wislander and Stefan Lövgren.
+The team under Bengt Johansson, nicknamed Bengan Boys in Sweden, is regarded as one of the finest national teams in the history of the sport with players like Tomas Svensson, Magnus Wislander, Staffan Olsson and Stefan Lövgren.
 From 1990 through 2002 the team reached the medal round in every championship (6 World Championships, 5 European Championships and 3 Olympic Games, earning 13 medals in total) and qualified for a record 8 championship finals in a row 1996–2002.

-Sweden is the most successful nation at the European Men's Handball Championship with 5 titles, and at the World Men's Handball Championship with a total tally of 12 medals, including 4 gold medals.
+Sweden is the most successful nation at the European Men's Handball Championship with 5 titles, and has together with France won the most medals at the World Men's Handball Championship with a total tally of 12 medals, including 4 gold medals.
 Conversely, Sweden has yet to win an Olympic title despite participating in 4 finals (Sweden participated in the 1952 Summer Olympics in a demonstration match, defeating Denmark 19–11).
 The team has also won the World Cup 3 times, the Supercup 2 times, and were Intercontinental Cup winners in 2000.